 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 OET (OET-RV) Nor is dirty or foolish talk or crude joking fitting, but rather thankfulness.![]()

-OET-LVand filthiness, and foolish_talk, or crude_joking, which not was_fitting, but rather thanksgiving.
+OET-LV and filthiness, and foolish_talk, or crude_joking, which not was_fitting, but rather thanksgiving.

-SR-GNTκαὶ αἰσχρότης, καὶ μωρολογία, εὐτραπελία, οὐκ ἀνῆκεν, ἀλλὰ μᾶλλον εὐχαριστία.
+SR-GNT καὶ αἰσχρότης, καὶ μωρολογία, ἢ εὐτραπελία, ἃ οὐκ ἀνῆκεν, ἀλλὰ μᾶλλον εὐχαριστία. ‡

 (kai aisⱪrotaʸs, kai mōrologia, aʸ eutrapelia, ha ouk anaʸken, alla mallon euⱪaristia.)

-Key: yellow:verbs, light-green:nominative/subject, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, red:negative.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT and filthiness and foolish talk or crude jokes—which are not fitting—but instead, thanksgiving.